fossasia/susi_skill_cms/README.md

 ### Learn the skill language

-Read [SUSI Skill language](./docs/Skill_Tutorial.md) Learn how to add your own AI skills.
+Read [SUSI Skill language](./docs/Skill_Tutorial.md) to learn how to add your own AI skills.